 Authors: Abhishek Jain, Andrew Beattie, Daniel de Souza Casali, Deepak Ghuge, Harald Seipp, Kedar Karmarkar, Muthu Muthiah, Pravin P. Kudav, Sandeep R. Patil, Smita Raut, Yadavendra Yadav

 IBM® Spectrum Scale is a proven, scalable, high-performance data and file management solution.
-It provides world-class storage management with extreme scalability, flash accelerated performance, automatic policy-based storage that has tiers of flash through disk to tape and support for various protocols namely, NFS, SMB, Object, HDFS, and iSCSI.
-Containers can leverage the performance, Information Lifecycle Management and Scalability and multi-site data management to give the full flexibility on storage as they experience on the runtime.
+It provides world-class storage management with extreme scalability, flash accelerated performance, automatic policy-based storage that has tiers of flash through disk to tape.
+It also provides support for various protocols, such as NFS, SMB, Object, HDFS, and iSCSI.
+Containers can leverage the performance, information lifecycle management (ILM), scalability, and multisite data management to give the full flexibility on storage as they experience on the runtime.

-Containers adoption is increasing on all industries and they sprawl across multiple nodes on a cluster.
-The effective management of containers is a must as their number will probably reach far greater number than virtual machines today.
-Kubernetes is the standard container management platform being used.
-Data management is of ultimate importance and often is forgotten as the first workloads containerized are ephemeral.
-For data management many drivers were available with different specifications.
+Data management is of ultimate importance, and often is forgotten because the first workloads containerized are ephemeral.
+For data management, many drivers with different specifications were available.
 A specification named Container Storage Interface (CSI) was created and is now adopted by all major Container Orchestrator Systems available.

 Although other container orchestration systems exist, Kubernetes became the standard framework for container management.
-It is a very flexible open source platform used as base for most cloud providers and software companies container orchestration system.
+It is a very flexible open source platform used as the base for most cloud providers and software companies' container orchestration systems.

-Red Hat OpenShift is one of the most reliable enterprise-grade container orchestration system based on Kubernetes, designed and optimized to easily deploy web applications and services.
-OpenShift allow developers to focus on the code, while the platform takes care of all of the complex IT operations and processes.
+Red Hat OpenShift is one of the most reliable enterprise-grade container orchestration systems based on Kubernetes, designed and optimized to easily deploy web applications and services.
+OpenShift enables developers to focus on the code, while the platform takes care of all of the complex IT operations and processes.

-This Redpaper describes how the CSI Driver for IBM file storage allows IBM Spectrum® Scale to be used as persistent storage for stateful application running in Kubernetes clusters.
+This IBM Redbooks® publication describes how the CSI Driver for IBM file storage enables IBM Spectrum® Scale to be used as persistent storage for stateful applications running in Kubernetes clusters.
 Through the Container Storage Interface Driver for IBM file storage, Kubernetes persistent volumes (PVs) can be provisioned from IBM Spectrum Scale.
-Thus, the containers can be used with stateful microservices, such as database applications (MongoDB, PostgreSQL, etc.).
+Therefore, the containers can be used with stateful microservices, such as database applications (MongoDB, PostgreSQL, and so on).